wp-plugins/time-ago/readme.txt

 1. Upload 'time-ago' folder to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Now plugin is ready, but if you want to translate texts or activate comments time ago, go to your wp-admin > Time Ago.
+3. Now plugin is ready, but if you want to translate texts or activate comments time ago, go to your wp-admin > Plugins > Time Ago.

 == Frequently Asked Questions ==